MistressPlague/JsonConfig/README.md

 If You Use This In Your Project, Please Star This Repo So I Can Have A Look, Might Even Help You Dev It! <3

-NOTE: Use Of This In Your Project Requires It Be Open Source, Contain My Original [LICENSE](https://github.com/OFWModz/LitJsonConfig/blob/main/LICENSE) File, Named LICENSE_PLAGUE.
+NOTE: Use Of This In Your Project Requires It Be Open Source, Contain My Original [LICENSE](https://github.com/OFWModz/LitJsonConfig/blob/main/LICENSE) File, Named LICENSE_PLAGUE & Have It Stated "[LitJsonConfig](https://github.com/OFWModz/LitJsonConfig), Licensed Under The GPL-3.0 License"
-# Example Usage & Have It Stated "[LitJsonConfig](https://github.com/OFWModz/LitJsonConfig), Licensed Under The GPL-3.0 License"
+# Example Usage
 ```csharp
 public class ConfigTest
 {